DavesCodeMusings/container-central/docs/QuickStart.md

 # Container Central Quick Start

 ## Running
-On Raspberry Pi, the easiest way to run Container Central is to use the Docker container.
+The easiest way to run Container Central is to use the Docker container.
 Start the container using a Docker volume for persistent data, like this:

 ```
 docker run -d \